garshaspx/finetuned-whisper3/README.md

-# finetuned-whisper3
+# fine-tuned-whisper3

-finetuning whisper 3 large turbo for better performance in farsi
+fine-tuning whisper 3 large turbo for better performance in farsi